open-format/rewardle/README.md

 CREATE UNIQUE INDEX "profiles_nickname_key" ON "profiles" ("nickname");
 CREATE INDEX "idx_nickname" ON "profiles" ("nickname");
 CREATE INDEX "idx_email_address" ON "profiles" ("email_address");

+-- Function to update email_address in profiles on update of auth.users email CREATE FUNCTION public.update_user_email()
+RETURNS TRIGGER
+LANGUAGE plpgsql
+SECURITY DEFINER SET search_path = public
+AS $$
+BEGIN
+  UPDATE public.profiles
+  SET email_address = NEW.email
+  WHERE id = NEW.id;
+  RETURN NEW;
+END;
+$$;

+-- Trigger to call update_user_email function on email update CREATE TRIGGER on_auth_user_email_updated
+AFTER UPDATE OF email ON auth.users
+FOR EACH ROW
+WHEN (OLD.email IS DISTINCT FROM NEW.email)
+EXECUTE PROCEDURE public.update_user_email();
 ```

 #### Supabase setup